 Reset and restore the password of a dedicated server

-You can view the password for the root user in control panels under Servers and hardware → Servers → server page → tab Operating system.
+You can view the password for the root user in control panel under Servers and hardware → Servers → server page → tab Operating system.
 The password is available for review 24 hours after the start of the installation and reinstalling the OS or changing the configuration.

 If you have forgotten or lost your password, you can recover it via recovery and diagnostic modes: